 Background

-As a College we are not involved in the negotiation of terms and conditions of contracts, or pay discussions.
-This is the remit of the unions as highlighted above.
+As a College we are not involved in the negotiation of terms and conditions of contracts, or pay discussions which is the remit of the unions as highlighted above.
+They have the staff, resources and expertise to take this forward.

 Furthermore, as an organisation we are absolutely clear that the decision on whether or not to take industrial action is a personal choice.
-We do not have a role in negotiating contracts or terms and conditions – but it does sit with the unions, who have the staff, resources and expertise to take this forward.

 This web page contains:

-- advice from paediatricians on how trainees can continue their training during any periods of industrial action, or severe service disruption
+• advice from paediatricians on how trainees can continue their training during any periods of industrial action, or severe service disruption

-- consideration of financial pressures and the rising cost of living.
+• consideration of financial pressures and the rising cost of living.

 This is not an exhaustive list and there are a range of organisations that might be able to provide more support and answers to your questions, some of which are linked here.
 You may also wish to speak with your local training units to ensure your training continues.